circleci/circleci-docs/jekyll/_docs/parameterized-builds.md

 last_updated: May 22, 2014
 ---

-The Parameterized Build API is currently available as an early-access preview.
-The API and functionality may change based on what we learn from your feedback.

 The Parameterized Build API allows you to trigger a build using the [CircleCI API]({{ site.baseurl }}/api/) and inject environment variables which are made available within the containers that run the build.